 Achieving synergistic effects, fighting resistance

 The complexity of cancer underscores the need for a variety of treatment approaches, which is why a combination of one or more therapeutic interventions is often used to battle cancer.
 Combination therapy might achieve efficacy with lower doses or less toxic drugs.
 It can chemo-sensitise cells, making an additional compound more potent.
 It can have additive or synergistic effects, minimise drug resistance, or fight against expected resistance.
-Although monotherapy is still a common approach, it is often deemed less effective than combination therapy.
+Although monotherapy is still a common approach, it is often deemed that even better results could potentially be obtained when these therapies will become rationally combined with others.

 Targeting cancer’s escape route